-If you’re looking for investment management, but you also want comprehensive financial advice, Facet Wealth is worth checking out.
-They provide professional level financial advice, including retirement planning, estate planning, education planning, and income tax planning for a fraction of what you’ll pay to an independent CFP.
+If you’re looking for an investment advisor, but you also want comprehensive financial advice, schedule your introductory call is worth checking out.
+They provide professional level financial advice, including retirement planning, estate planning, education planning, and income tax planning for a fraction of what you’ll pay to an independent CFP® professional.

 It’s also an excellent choice if you’re not simply looking for the type of automated investment management provided by robo-advisors.

-But if your portfolio size is $100,000, and you pay the same $2,000 annual fee for Facet Wealth, it will be the equivalent of a 2% annual fee.
+But if your portfolio size is $100,000, and you pay the same $2,000 annual membership fee for Facet, it will be the equivalent of a 2% annual fee.
 That’s many times higher than what robo advisors will charge, and even higher than traditional human investment advisors.

 However, you also have to consider the value of the financial planning advice being provided.
-If you’re looking for ongoing financial advice, the Facet Wealth fee will be well worth paying.
-But if you’re looking for one-time advice for very specific areas of financial planning, and mostly interested in ongoing investment management, it may be more cost-effective to invest through a robo advisor, and to get the needed financial planning advice from an independent CFP.
+If you’re looking for ongoing financial advice, the Facet fee will be well worth paying.
+But if you’re looking for one-time advice for very specific areas of financial planning, and mostly interested in ongoing investment management, it may be more cost-effective to invest through a robo advisor, and to get the needed financial planning advice from an independent CFP® professional.

 At the end of the day, you need to consider your own financial goals, personal risk tolerance, and what you want from a financial services provider.
 Only with a proper understanding of these personal preferences can you make the choice that’s right for you.